NordicESMhub/EOSC/README.md

 In this working document, we try to identify areas where EOSC-Nordic and the Nordic Climate Community could collaborate with other EOSC related projects to fotser and advance take-up of of the European Open Science Cloud.

+## EOSC-Nordic Climate Science demonstrator

+For reference, we add a [link to the Climate Science use cases](https://nordicesmhub.github.io/eosc-nordic-climate-demonstrator/) defined within EOSC-Nordic Climate Science demonstrator.

 ## Roadmaps

 ### EOSC-Life tool roadmap